awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

 ```

 All lines are commented out initially\.
 To set the credential profile or proxy settings, remove the `#` from that line and specify a value\.
 You can edit this file manually, or by using the `RunShellScript` Run Command in Systems Manager:
-+ **shared\_credential\_profile** To have the CloudWatch agent send metrics to CloudWatch in the same region where the instance is located, you don't need to modify this line if you have attached an IAM role with the proper permissions to the instance\.
-You also don't need to use the `aws configure` command to create a named profile for the agent\.
++ **shared\_credential\_profile** To have the CloudWatch agent send metrics to CloudWatch in the same Region where the instance is located, modify this line or attach an IAM role with the proper permissions to the instance\.
+If you attach the IAM role, you don't need to use the `aws configure` command to create a named profile for the agent\.

   Otherwise, you can use this line to specify the named profile that CloudWatch agent is to use in the AWS credentials and AWS config files\.
-If you do so, CloudWatch agent uses the credential and the region settings in that named profile\.
+If you do so, CloudWatch agent uses the credential and the Region settings in that named profile\.
 + **shared\_credential\_file** Use this line to specify a path to a file containing credentials to use, if you don't want to use the default path\.
 + **proxy settings** If your servers use HTTP or HTTPS proxies to contact AWS services, specify those proxies in the `http_proxy` and `https_proxy` fields\.
 If there are URLs that should be excluded from proxying, specify them in the `no_proxy` field, separated by commas\.

-After modifying `common-config.toml`, if you need to specify credential and region information for the CloudWatch agent, create a named profile for the CloudWatch agent in the AWS credentials and AWS config files\.
+After modifying `common-config.toml`, if you need to specify credential and Region information for the CloudWatch agent, create a named profile for the CloudWatch agent in the AWS credentials and AWS config files\.
 When you create this profile, do so as the root or administrator\.
 Following is an example of this profile in the credentials file:

 ```
 [AmazonCloudWatchAgent]